zaurelzo/C-Compiler/README.md

 # Projet_systeme_info
-compiler with lex and yacc
+Yet an other compiler with lex and yacc.

 Authors:
  * Abdillah Ahamada